 SECS/GEM work for developing automation software for the silicon industry was our next arena.
 Creating software for moving wafers through the silicon manufacturing process.

-From there it moved to other realms of the software arena (Manufacturing, Biomed, Government and Law, Bleeding edge High tech, …).
-The direction and intellectual capital of the project is bound by our clients.
-Our task as software professionals is to bridge the technology with the need.
-And for all this we are tool agnostic: the best tool for the job … is the tool we use for the job.
+From there it moved to other realms of the software arena (Manufacturing, Biomed, Government and Law, Bleeding edge High tech, …) in which the industry was less relevant, but the software was a versatile tool.
+And the concept was, as with all good engineers, the best tool for the job is the tool you use for the job, and from early on our expertise has been broad and deep.

 We are an employee driven company.
 We have used and sometimes still use contractors, but for the: